Skip to content

 Another pick:

 The burger-themed “Quinn” featuring a seasoned patty with an egg cooked inside.
-From there its fixed with bacon, American cheese, hash browns, and spicy ketchup on an English muffin.
+From there it’s fixed with bacon, American cheese, hash browns, and spicy ketchup on an English muffin.

 Make your meal even more exciting by participating in their Champagne sabering where you chop off the neck of a Champagne bottle with a saber!